- Components and definition of the hydrologic cycle

 Groundwater as a Limited Resource

 Like other natural resources on our planet, the quantity of fresh and potable water is finite.
+The only natural source of water on land is from the sky in the form of precipitation.
 Because of a slow rate of travel, limited recharge areas, and intensifying extraction and demand, in many places groundwater is being extracted faster than it is being replenished.
 When groundwater is extracted faster than recharge can renew it, groundwater levels (potentiometric surfaces) decline, and areas of discharge can diminish or dry up completely.
 Regional pumping-induced groundwater decline is known as groundwater mining or groundwater overdraft.
 Groundwater mining can lead to dry wells, reduced spring and stream flow, and subsidence.
+Where there is continual lowering of the water table in an area, e.g. extraction by pumping is greater than replenishment by precipitation, groundwater mining is happening.

-Water actually helps hold up the skeleton of the aquifer, in many places, by the water pressure exerted on the grains in an aquifer.
+In many places, water actually helps hold up the skeleton of the aquifer by the water pressure exerted on the grains in an aquifer.
 If pore pressure decreases because of groundwater mining, the aquifer can compact, causing the surface of the ground to sink.
 Areas especially susceptible to this effect are aquifers made of unconsolidated sediments.
 Unconsolidated sediments with multiple layers of clay and other fine-grained material are at higher risk because clay can compact considerably when drained of water .

 In many cases, the amount of compaction in one area will be greater than the amount of compaction in an adjacent area.
 The different amounts of compaction in areas that are next to each other can cause the land to offset and develop cracks and fissures.